clinical-meteor/cookbook/README.md

 ````

 Q:  Help!
 I'm behind a proxy!
 How can I install/run Meteor behind a reverse proxy?

-Generically speaking, you're going to need to update your environment variables in bash, like so:
+A:  Generically speaking, you're going to need to update your environment variables in bash, like so:
 ````
 // make sure your shell knows about your proxy export http_proxy=http://your.proxy.server:port/